canonical/microk8s/docs/working.md

 nginx               alpine              0be75340bd9b        6 days ago          16.1MB
 ```

-Kubernetes is not aware of the newly built image as your local docker daemon is not exposing any cached images.
-We can however export the newly build image from the local docker daemon and "inject" it in to the images MicroK8s has cached.
+Kubernetes is not aware of the newly built image.
+This is because your local docker daemon is not part of the Kubernetes cluster MicroK8s is setting up.
+We can however export the built image from the local docker daemon and "inject" it into the images MicroK8s has caches.
 Here is how to do this:
 ```
 docker save mynginx > myimage.tar
 microk8s.ctr -n k8s.io image import myimage.tar
 ```
-Note that when we import the image to MicroK8s we do so under the `k8s.io` namespace (`-n k8s.io` argument)
+Note that when we import the image to MicroK8s we do so under the `k8s.io` namespace (`-n k8s.io` argument).

 To see the images present in MicroK8s:
 ```